 Aquatic Insects of Michigan

-Ethan Bright, Museum of Zoology Insect Division and School of Natural
+by Ethan Bright, Museum of Zoology Insect Division and School of Natural Resources and Environment

 Pages contained in this project are accessed with the heirarchical menu to the left.
 The first item in the menu contains administrative project information, e.g., home page access, project/page updates, etc. Information about aquatic insects per se are in three sections:

-Species Lists.
+1) Species Lists.
 Species-lists and site locality information are displayed.
 Previous species-lists that were available on the WWW have been redesigned and incorporated into this larger project to document the distribution of freshwater insects in the state of Michigan.
-The lengthy species list pages of the past have been removed in favor of smaller family list pages that are easily accessed using a navigation bar that appears to the left of the main frame.
 Currently, species-lists exist for most groups.
 Users will be able to determine what species have been recorded - or are likely to be recorded - from Michigan.
 In the future, as information becomes available and specimens processed, Michigan record localities will also be site-indicated using GIS-generated maps for each respective species with known latitude-longitude or TRS location.
 For now, species with verified Michigan localities are shown with bold lettering; species known from nearby locations and are likely to be found in Michigan are shown in regular lettering.
 Currently this part of the project is in its most advanced stage.

 2) Identification Resources and Keys.
 Taxonomic and other identification resources provide users with information necessary to identify aquatic insects from our region.
 At first borrowing heavily from published literature, this section hopefully will be improved through the contributions of active researchers and taxonomic/systematic experts.
 Keys and other diagnostic resources are being developed for most groups, although this is not currently possible for some of the larval and pupal holometabolous groups, especially family- and genus-level keys.
 Species-level keys may also appear if other people can lend their help with this project.